UoMResearchIT/r-shiny-course/courseNotes.md

 ## Exercise:

 We want to be able to show the data for selected continents only.
 The `checkboxGroupInput()` widget will let us do this.
 Add one to the app.
 You will need to provide a vector containing the continent names as the `choices` argument; this can be done using `levels(gapminder$continent)`.
-By default none of the checkboxes are selected; this can be changed using the `selected` argument.
+By default none of the check-boxes are selected; this can be changed using the `selected` argument.